Rashy-hub/TaskTrackr/ReadMe.md

 ### Frontend:

--   HTML, CSS, JavaScript (served from the public folder)
+-   Classic HTML, CSS, JavaScript with DOM manipulation (served from the public folder as static ressources)

 ### Backend: